How Cell Phones Are Driving Remote Microgrid Growth: UGE’s story

 “In the event of a regional power outage, the Sanya SLS streetlights will continue operating, simply by gathering the energy freely available in the wind and sun,” said UGE’s Ryan Gilchrist, UGE’s associate director, division.

-UGE also was selec ted by Kilroy Realty to design and supply the system at Dropbox’s new LEED Platinum San Francisco office.
+UGE also was selec ted by Kilroy Realty to design and supply the solar energy system at Dropbox’s new LEED Platinum San Francisco office.

 About Elisa Wood